 - thiamin (B1)

-- folate (called folic acid when included in supplements)
+- folate or ‘folic acid’ when included in supplements (B9)

-Thiamin is also known as vitamin B1 and helps to convert glucose into energy and has a role in nerve function.
+Thiamin is also known as vitamin B1.
+It helps to convert glucose into energy and has a role in nerve function.

-- Good sources of thiamin – include wholemeal cereal grains, seeds (especially sesame seeds), legumes, wheatgerm, nuts, yeast and pork.
-In Australia, it is mandatory that white and wholemeal flour used for bread is fortified with thiamin.
+In Australia, it’s mandatory that white and wholemeal flour used for bread is fortified with thiamin.

-- Wernicke-Korsakoff syndrome (also called ‘wet brain’) – this is a thiamin-deficiency disease linked to alcohol excess and a thiamin-deficient diet.
+Wernicke-Korsakoff syndrome (also called ‘wet brain’) is another thiamin-deficiency disease linked to alcohol excess and a thiamin-deficient diet.
 Alcohol reduces thiamin absorption in the gut and increases its excretion from the kidneys.
-Symptoms of the disease include involuntary movement of the eyeball, paralysis of the eye muscle, staggering and mental confusion.

 Riboflavin is primarily involved in energy production and helps vision and skin health.

-- Riboflavin deficiency (ariboflavinosis) – is rare and is usually seen along with other B-group vitamin deficiencies.
+Riboflavin deficiency (or ariboflavinosis) is rare and is usually seen along with other B-group vitamin deficiencies.
 People at risk include those who consume excessive amounts of alcohol and those who do not consume milk or milk products.
-Symptoms include an inflamed tongue (painful, smooth, purple-red tongue), cracks and redness in the tongue and corners of the mouth, anxiety, inflamed eyelids and sensitivity to light, hair loss, reddening of the cornea and skin rash.

 Niacin is essential for the body to convert carbohydrates, fat and alcohol into energy.
 It helps maintain skin health and supports the nervous and digestive systems.
 Unlike other B-group vitamins, niacin is very heat stable and little is lost in cooking.

-- Excessive intake – large doses of niacin produce a drug-like effect on the nervous system and on blood fats.
-While favourable changes in blood fats are seen, side effects include flushing, itching, nausea and potential liver damage.
+Large doses of niacin produce a drug-like effect on the nervous system and on blood fats.
+While favourable changes in blood fats are seen, side effects include – flushing, itching, nausea and potential liver damage.

 Pantothenic acid (B5)